bootdotdev/blog/content/python/python-vs-javascript.md

 Asking which is better is like asking which came first, the chicken or the egg?

-While structurally there are some similarities between JavaScript and Python, they bring different expertise to programming.
+While structurally there are some similarities between JavaScript and Python, they are ultimately masters of their respective domains.

 If you’re interested in a modern yet established language, working in start-up environments, and getting creative with web development, then JavaScript is the language for you.
 However, if robust and minimalist languages, experimental fields, and pushing the boundaries on AI and machine learning intrigue you, then Python is your ticket to this kind of career.

 In reality, both languages have the potential to satisfy any of these cravings – machine learning, web development, modern, start-up – and both come with the promise of exciting and well-paying futures.

 **At Boot.dev we're big fans of both JavaScript and Python**, and think they're two of the best languages to teach beginners to computer science.
-We developed our [Intro to Coding with JavaScript courses](https://boot.dev/learn/learn-javascript) for brand-new coders which we recommend you start with, as well as our [Python Fundamentals](https://boot.dev/learn/learn-python) course to build on your skills and get down with Python.
+We developed our [Learn Python](https://boot.dev/learn/learn-python) course for brand-new coders which we recommend you start with, as well as our [Learn JavaScript](https://boot.dev/learn/learn-javascript) course to build on your skills and learn about some more advanced topics like functional programming.